 All students (with the exceptions set out in section 17. below) are required to pay the following fees if enrolling for a program involving two sessions.
-Those enrolling for only one session will pay the full University Union Entrance Fee, if applicable, and one-hall of any other fees due.
+Those enrolling for only one session will pay the full University Union Entrance Fee, if applicable, and one-half of any other fees due.

-Students who consider themselves eligible for life membership of the University Union, the Sports Association, or the Students' Union, should make enquiries about the matter at the offices of those bodies.
+Students who consider themselves eligible for life membership of the University Union, or the Sports Association, should make enquiries about the matter at the offices of those bodies.